 Gordon Mehler concentrates his practice in the areas of federal white-collar criminal defense and civil litigation.
-He has over 30 years of experience as a lawyer that includes more than a decade as a federal prosecutor and over two decades in private practice.
+He has almost 40 years of experience as a lawyer that includes more than a decade as a federal prosecutor and over two decades in private practice.

 As a defense lawyer, Gordon represented one of five defendants in a nearly six-month trial stemming from the Bernard Madoff securities fraud, as well as one of the original seven international soccer-related defendants extradited from Switzerland in the FIFA racketeering case.
 More recently, he secured one of the first acquittals in a pandemic-challenged trial, with nearly all trial participants masked.
 Working pro bono for nearly two years, he also helped secure the release of one of two men wrongfully imprisoned for 13 years in the Palladium Murder case, later the subject of a two-hour Dateline NBC documentary.

 Gordon served as a Deputy Assistant Attorney General in Washington toward the end of the Clinton administration and prior to his Justice Department assignment, he served as Chief of Special Prosecutions (now Public Integrity), one of the two white-collar crime sections in the United States Attorney’s Office for the Eastern District of New York.
 He tried over two dozen cases to verdict, handled many appeals, and was recognized for superior performance by the Attorney General of the United States.
 He also served as Eastern District Domestic Terrorism Coordinator and worked overseas as the first Resident American Criminal Justice Advisor to the Romanian government.